-Cross references. - For the federal Social Security Act, see 42 U.S.C.S. § 301 et seq.
+Social Security Act. - The federal Social Security Act, referred to in Subsection A, appears as 42 U.S.C.S. § 301 et seq.

 The 1991 amendment, effective June 14, 1991, in Subsection A, substituted "Social Security Act" for "Social Services Act" near the beginning and added "or not provided" at the end of Paragraph (3) and made minor stylistic changes in Subsections A and D.